First Service 8:45 a.m.

 Location: Room 109

-Piedmont Master's Class: Teaching the Bible (Chris Svoleantopoulos) - Begins in January
+Piedmont Master's Class: Teaching the Bible (Kevin St. John) - Begins Sunday, January 6

 This class is designed to lead students in the craft of teaching as Jesus taught, equipping them to share in large rooms or on an individual basis, whether they consider themselves teachers or not.
 Throughout, students will be able to better understand their role as stewards of God’s truth and discover creative ways to convey that truth to others. **This class may be taken for personal enrichment or credit toward a Master of Ministry Degree through Piedmont.
 For registration and cost information, click here.**